-Resistance bands are a great tool for warming up and exercising the whole body, especially when you've got limited equipment or space, before going into some heavier lifts in your top gym shoes.
+The best resistance bands should be a great tool for warming up and exercising your whole body, much like a top kettlebell, especially when you've got limited equipment or space.

 Best Resistance Bands